LabyMod/labymod4-api-wiki/docs/pages/addon/index.md

 * Easier setup and debugging of the addon

 <br>
-As of now, you'll have to manually update your `build.gradle.kts` when we update your Gradle plugin or support a new Minecraft version.
+As of now, you'll have to manually update your `build.gradle.kts` when we update our Gradle plugin or support a new Minecraft version.
  If you want to stay up to date at any time or if you have any questions regarding our Addon API, please feel free to
 <a href="https://labymod.net/dc/dev" target="_blank">join our development Discord</a>.